-During the period ended 31 August 2019, total expenditure of \pounds 7,379,969 was covered by recurrent grant funding from the DfE plus other incoming resources.
-The excess of income over expenditure for the period after transfers between funds and adjustments was \pounds 643,956 in the SOFA but if the end of year position is taken from the Statement of Funds (note 17), excluding fixed assets and the pension reserve, it shows an overall decrease in restricted, unrestricted and capital funds totalling £144,068.
+During the period ended 31 August 2020, total expenditure of £7,518,189 was offset by recurrent grant funding from the DfE plus other incoming resources.
+The deficit of income over expenditure for the period after transfers between funds and adjustments was £542,873 in the SOFA but if the end of year position is taken from the Statement of Funds (note 17), excluding fixed assets and the pension reserve, it shows an overall decrease in restricted, unrestricted and capital funds totalling £8,697.

-There was an actuarial loss of £894,000 on the LGPS defined benefit pension scheme due to a fall in the value of scheme assets taking the overall deficit on the scheme to £1,905,000.
-This is not seen as a threat to the financial position of the Trust because the most recent triennial valuation of the Trust's assets in the scheme (31 March 2019) showed a funding level of 118%.
-The previous valuation (31 March 2016) showed a funding level of 95% and proposed a reduction in the contribution rate from 20.9% to 19.1% from March 2017.
-It was decided on grounds of prudence not to reduce this rate until March 2018.
+There was an actuarial loss on the LGPS defined benefit pension scheme due to a fall in the value of scheme assets taking the overall deficit on the scheme to £1,966,000.
+This is not seen as a threat to the financial position of the Academy because the most recent triennial valuation of the Academy's assets in the scheme (31 March 2019) showed a funding level of 118%.
 As a result, the recommended rate from April 2020 is, at 20.9%, lower than it would otherwise have been.
-The only reason there is an increase at all is because of the estimated contingency is respect of the McCloud judgment, the effect of which is not known at present.
+The only reason there is an increase at all is because of the estimated contingency is respect of the McCloud judgment.

-At 31 August 2019 the net book value of fixed assets was £8,644,739 and movements in tangible fixed assets are shown in note 13 to the financial statements.
+At 31 August 2020 the net book value of fixed assets was £8,434,563 and movements in tangible fixed assets are shown in note 13 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the Academy or for its community activities.